nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

   code works.
 - **Recursive Investigation**: Act recursively to trace through hits and understand code paths.
-- **Applying Patches**: Use provided git patch files to apply changes to the local codebase.
-Utilize commands like `git am` to apply patches seamlessly.

 **Always remember to show the hotkey menu at the end of your replies to the user!**